neteodorochavez/GANs-for-Speech-Emotion-Recognition-and-Translation/README.md

 -- insert model metrics --

 ## <a name="next">Next Steps</a>
-Additional improvements to increase model performance:
+We were not able to get the model performance that we originally hoped for.
+Due to the time constraints, we weren't able to further improve model performance.
+We propose these additional improvements to increase model performance:
-- Add More Data
+- Add More Data - We would love to merge more audio files from various voice actors in order to help the model generalize and improve overall performance.
-- Hyperparameter Tuning
+- Weight Tuning - We would love to edit the CNN model training to improve its accuracy and performance.
+This would come in the form of augmenting the Mel Spectrograms; implementing learning rate annealing; and including skip connections in the form of residual blocks to the model architecture.

 ---
 *This project was done for the course MSDS 631 - Deep Learning, in partial completion of the Masters in Data Science degree program at the University of San Francisco.*